 If your drink tastes different than it did before, there’s a good chance that it might have been spiked.
 If you notice a bitter or salty taste in your drink, then someone may have added something to it.
 If you ever think your drink tastes funny, don’t finish it.
 Throw it out, and be sure to tell someone in charge.

-Sometimes, by the time you notice that someone spiked your or drink or that of a friend, it’s already too late.
-Do you think that you or a friend may have ingested a spiked drink?
+Sometimes, by the time you notice that someone spiked your drink or that of a friend, it’s already too late.
+Do you think that you or a friend has symptoms of being roofied?
 Know how to spot the signs!
 It’s important that you stay vigilant and know what to look for.
 These are some of the behaviors and indicators that you might have had your drink spiked.